erikberglund/erikberglund.github.io/_posts/2016-03-23-App_Store_Adoption_Eligibility_Query.markdown

 With this information I can query [buy.itunes.apple.com](http://buy.itunes.apple.com) directly from my NetBoot environment and act on the response for the running computer accordingly.

-One action might be to populate the **.MASManifest** file at the path show below with the array from a positive response to have them show up in the Mac App Store as available for adoption on the imaged Mac.
+One action might be to populate the **.MASManifest** file at the path shown below with the array from a positive response to have the applications show up in the Mac App Store as available for adoption on the imaged Mac.

 ```console
 /var/db/.MASManifest